prakhar-161/prakhar-161/README.md

 <h3>About Me</h3>

-- 🔭 I’m currently working on MERN Stack Projects
+- 🔭 I’m currently working on React projects
-- 🌱 I’m currently learning Data Structures and Algorithms and PyTorch
+- 🌱 I’m currently learning DSA and Data analytics
 - 👯 I’m looking to collaborate on MERN Projects
-- 🤔 I’m looking for help with Deep Learning
 - 💬 Ask me about Web Dev, I am happy to help :)
-- ⭐ I have a keen interest in studying about finance and web technologies
+- ⭐ I have a keen interest in studying about finance topics.
 - 📫 How to reach me: pdhama161@gmail.com